History of African Americans in Utah

 The first African Americans to arrive in Utah were fur trappers in the early 19th century.
-The second influx consisted of both freedmen who were converts to the Church of Jesus Christ of Latter-day Saints and slaves belonging to white converts.
+The second influx consisted of both freedmen who were converts to the Church of Jesus Christ of Latter-day Saints (LDS Church) and slaves belonging to white converts.
 Later, most African American immigrants to Utah would migrate out for labor-related motivations.
 African Americans have traditionally been composed only a small part of the total population in Utah, with the 2010 census placing the percentage of African Americans at 1.06%.
 Utah ranks 40th in the United States for total African American population and 43rd in percentage of residents who are African American.

+Including Multiracial people who are partly Black, Utah has 69,000 Black residents, with 35,000 reporting sole Black ancestry.
+That means Black people account for one and two percent of Utah's population under those respective categories.
+Utah's Black population is mainly centered in Salt Lake County, which is about three percent Black; South Salt Lake has the highest percentage of African Americans of any city or town in Utah, with at least 11% of its residents identifying as Black.
+Ogden has a sizeable Black population as well, relative to Utah's general Black population.

 Fur trapping and exploration period (early 1800s to 1847)

-The only record of African American presence in Utah prior to the arrival of pioneers from The Church of Jesus Christ of Latter-day Saints was in the case of a few fur-trappers that traveled to the Utah Territory.
-James P. Beckwourth was a member of William Ashley’s Rocky Mountain Fur Company, and spent several years off and on in Utah, especially in Cache Valley in the mid-1820s.
+The only record of African American presence in Utah prior to the arrival of pioneers from LDS Church was in the case of a few fur-trappers that traveled to the Utah Territory.
+James P. Beckwourth was a member of William Ashley's Rocky Mountain Fur Company, and spent several years off and on in Utah, especially in Cache Valley in the mid-1820s.

 Jedediah Smith led several expeditions in the late 1820s to the Utah territory that involved African Americans Petre Ranne and Polette Labross.

-In 1843, on John C. Fremont’s second westward expedition (which included the Utah territory), a young free African American named Jacob Dodson accompanied him.
+In 1843, on John C. Fremont's second westward expedition (which included the Utah territory), a young free African American named Jacob Dodson accompanied him.